iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Introduction
 ------------

-### Background on Migration behaviours affecting connectivity

 Recent empirical studies have demonstrated how pelagic larval fish, far from being passive as previously thought, can exhibit a variety of behaviours to influence where they settle [@leis2006].
-The swimming behaviours of larval fish that are able to influence the dispersal paths are; vertical migration—ontogenetic [@paris2004a] and diel [@huebert2011]—and orientated horizontal swimming [ towards preferred settlement habitat; @gerlach2007a].
+The swimming behaviours of larval fish that are able to influence the dispersal paths are vertical migration—ontogenetic [@paris2004a] and diel [@huebert2011]—and orientated horizontal swimming [towards preferred settlement habitat @gerlach2007a].
 These behaviours allow ichthyoplankton to remain closer to the natal reef, by avoiding strong wind-driven surface currents advecting them away, and by swimming in the direction of identifiable reef using cues (e.g. their natal reef).
 However, understanding the effect of these migration behaviours on the entire connectivity across a region is difficult to do empirically [@cowen2009].
-Connectivity itself is a challenging problem to empirically study, even with recent advancements in empirical techniques [@jones2005; @hedgecock2007; @gillanders2002].
+Connectivity itself is a challenging problem to empirically study, even with recent advancements in empirical techniques [@jones2005; @williamson2016; @gillanders2002].
 Understanding the early life history of ichthyoplankton and it influences dispersal *in situ* is an even greater challenge due to the size of larvae and the expansive nature of the marine environment.
-Biophysical dispersal modelling (BDM), using coupled complex physical (hydrodynamics) and biological (larval behaviour) models, becomes a useful tool to infer the influence of process on the marine larval dispersal [@werner2007].
+Biophysical dispersal modelling (BDM), using coupled complex physical (hydrodynamics) and biological (larval behaviour) models, becomes a useful tool to infer the influence of process on marine larval dispersal [@werner2007].

 As the understanding of ichthyoplankton behavioural abilities during their early-life history develops, how these behaviours influence their dispersal becomes an important question.
 Modelling studies have implemented different migration behaviours; ontogenetic vertical migration [OVM; @paris2007a], diel vertical migration [DVM; @aiken2011], and orientated horizontal swimming [OHS; @staaterman2012], and found that all influence connectivity patterns by reducing dispersal distance and increasing local retention.
 The problem for modellers and empirical researchers is to decide where to focus both the models (i.e. what behaviours are most important to include) and empirical research (i.e. what data should we be focused on collecting to parameterise these models).
 Even when there is consensus on the importance of a specific behaviour on connectivity, i.e. OVM, there is often only empirical data for a few species available in the literature [@leis2006].
 OVM has been included in many modelling studies [@holstein2014; @donahue2015; @rochette2012], yet the specific values for a species or taxa of ichthyoplankton are often unavailable in the literature.
 Modellers are forced to choose between limiting the behaviour [@andrello2013], using generalisations or substitute species [@young2012], or parameterising the model with generic larval traits and not a particular species or taxa [@corell2012].

 The other decision modellers are required to make is how to model the processes that drive the behaviour.
 Due to the difficulty of obtaining field data, this information is often unknown, leading to assumptions, e.g. how do larvae vertically migrate with ontogeny - is it a slow or fast process, or when larvae are getting advected by offshore currents - do they swim at a speeds closer as observed in flow chambers [@fisher2000] or *in situ* close to settlement reefs [@leis1997].
 The exact mechanisms behind this movement with ontogeny are less understood [@irisson2010].
 Leading to different methods of implementing the underlying processes seen amongst BDMs [@garcia-garcia2016; @puckett2014; @paris2007a]